 Essentially, this is an educational approach that focuses on providing small learning units that only include the necessary amount of information required to help the user meet a certain learning goal.

 Before adapting microlearning techniques for e-learning content creation, you may want to know what the benefits are.
 The three main benefits are better engagement, retention, and saving time and money.

 Regarding engagement benefits, the numbers don’t lie.
 From the get-go, employees are more likely to be engaged in microlearning.
-When surveyed, 58% of employees stated they would be more likely to utilize online learning tools provided by their company if the content was broken up into multiple smaller lessons.
+According to Software Advice survey, 58% of employees stated they would be more likely to utilize online learning tools provided by their company if the content was broken up into multiple smaller lessons.